brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/homepage.md

 permalink: "/index.html"

-date: 2023-04-08T00:46:00
+date: 2023-05-22T22:11:00

 priority: 1
 ---

-I mostly work on the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/)".
+I specialise in the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/)".
 The somewhat *fuzzy* intersection between design and back-end engineering.

-I find I’m well suited to and enjoy roles that balance the user & developer experiences and empower the team to write great code in whatever way feels right to them, while ensuring that the user experience is not negatively impacted. {.call-out}
+I find I’m well suited to and enjoy roles that balance the user & developer experiences, empowering teams to write great code in a way that feels right to them while ensuring a positive user experience. {.call-out}

 Even though I've done this web building thing for a while now, I certainly haven't got it all figured out.
 I'm still learning and I imagine you are as well.